John Selby Spence (bishop)

-John Selby Spence (May 19, 1909 – March 7, 1973) was a prelate of the Roman Catholic Church.
-He served as titular bishop of Aggersel and auxiliary bishop of the Archdiocese of Washington D.C. from 1964 until his death in 1973.
+John Selby Spence (May 19, 1909 – March 7, 1973) was an American prelate of the Roman Catholic Church.
+He served as titular bishop of Aggersel and auxiliary bishop of the Archdiocese of Washington in the District of Columbia from 1964 until his death in 1973.

 Biography

 Early life

 John Spence was born in Baltimore, Maryland on May 19, 1909.
-He attended St. Mary’s Seminary in Baltimore, then went to the Pontifical North American College in Rome.
+He attended St. Mary’s Seminary in Baltimore, Maryland then went to the Pontifical North American College in Rome.

 Priesthood

-Spence was ordained in Rome by Cardinal Francesco Marchetti Selvaggiani to the priesthood on December 5, 1933, for the Archdiocese of Baltimore.
-Spence was incardinated, or transferred, to the new Archdiocese of Washington when it split from Baltimore.
+Spence was ordained into the priesthood in Rome by Cardinal Francesco Marchetti Selvaggiani to the priesthood on December 5, 1933, for the Archdiocese of Baltimore.
+Spence was incardinated, or transferred, to the new Archdiocese of Washington when it split from the Archdiocese of Baltimore in 1939.
 Spence also served as the archdiocesan director of education in 1948.
 As such, he was tasked by the archbishop with ending racial segregation at all of the archdiocesan schools.
 Spence was also the founding pastor of St. John the Baptist Parish in Chillum, Maryland, in 1951 and pastor of the Shrine of the Sacred Heart Parish in Washington in 1958.

 Spence served as coordinator for the archdiocese for its participation in the 1963 March on Washington, in which Dr. Martin Luther King Jr. gave his famous "I have a dream" speech.